privacybydesign/irma-documentation/yivi-docs/blog/2026-09-15-credential-identity/index.md

 Type, provider, and attribute values: the same three inputs.

-This works well for routine renewals.
+This works well for automatic background refresh.
 Credentials expire, and batches of single-use copies run out.
-The wallet returns to the issuer for fresh copies with new keys and timestamps but unchanged attributes.
+The wallet fetches fresh copies with new keys and timestamps but unchanged attributes.

 An age credential, for example, keeps saying `age_over_18: true`.
-Its hash still matches, so the fresh copies replace the old ones and the wallet shows one card rather than twelve.
+Its hash still matches, so the fresh copies refresh the old batch and the wallet shows one card rather than twelve.

+In an ordinary issuance, content identity may help group duplicates.
+It must not decide that a different logical credential has become obsolete.
+Only the issuer can make that decision through revocation.

 OpenID4VCI describes the alternative plainly: a wallet may end up with several credentials of the same type "without knowing which one is the latest".